yverma-datamax/SQL-RAG-Agent-/README.md

 ## Extending this project

-- **Self-correction loop** — re-prompt with the SQL error if execution fails
 - **PostgreSQL backend** — swap SQLite for a production database
 - **FastAPI layer** — expose the agent as a REST API
 - **Conversation memory** — support follow-up questions